 Given that her children were all grown and out of the house and that she was transitioning out of the family business, Carole began contemplating what her next step should be.
 She ultimately decided to pursue further education.
 Carole was impressed by the focus on personal transformation and leadership offered by the Doctor of Ministry program at Alliance Theological Seminary.
 “There was no better day to be transformed then starting in that moment.
 So, I just said: It’s the right time.
 Let’s do this.”

-Carole also chose to pursue her Master of Divinity degree at Alliance Theological Seminary because she could be an unconventional seminary student there.
+Carole also chose to pursue her Doctor of Ministry degree at Alliance Theological Seminary because she could be an unconventional seminary student there.
 Her current professional plans do not require her to get this degree.
 She is interested in the transformational content the program provides, not the credentials.
 “I knew I wanted to do further education.
 I wasn’t sure if I wanted to do it for credit or just audit for personal interest.
 It’s not for the initials after my name.
 It’s actually for how it can change me and then hopefully my influence.”
 Although this makes Carole unique in the community of seminary students, it makes her feel no less welcome.
 “Alliance Theological Seminary actually makes room for people like me who don’t fit the mold.
 I have found belonging and have people who are saying it doesn’t matter if it doesn’t look the same, that God is the same, and His mission is the same, so find your place in that and stand tall in that.
 That’s been really good.”

 Carole has gained a lot during her time at Alliance Theological Seminary.
 The first module alone was deeply impactful for her.
 During this module, participants created a grief journal.
 This exercise resonated deeply with Carole.
 She suffered a grave loss as a teenager and found it hard to make emotional space for lesser losses in life because they seemed so trivial by comparison.
 The grief journal helped her tremendously.
 “I hadn’t been thinking how God thinks about loss and grief, and that had affected my soul, which had affected my lesser loves.
 Everything came together for me in that first module.
 And the beauty of that too was being transparent with a small group of people who don’t know me yet are all here for the same purpose.
 It’s outside of my normal context, so I’m not worrying about what they assume about me or anybody that may be part of my story.
 The cohort’s been huge for me.”